Alfred Williams (poet): Early life and work at Swindon Works

 Williams was born in Cambria Cottage in the village of South Marston, the son of a carpenter, and grew up in poverty after his father abandoned his wife and eight children.
 He became a farm labourer at eleven, and then, when he was fourteen, he entered Swindon Railway Works, where he worked as a steamhammer operator for the next twenty-three years.

 Literary works

 Married in 1903, he pursued a demanding schedule of full-time work and private study.
-He published his first of book of poems, Songs in Wiltshire, in 1909, but his health declined and he left the factory in 1914.
+He published his first book of poems, Songs in Wiltshire, in 1909, but his health declined and he left the factory in 1914.

 Williams published six volumes of poetry and a series of prose books about his home villages and others nearby, but died in poverty in 1930 in South Marston.
 Life in a Railway Factory has been described as “undisputed as the most important literary work ever produced in Swindon, about Swindon.”